Enjoying our puzzle hints?

 Yellow group: RETRO HAIR DIRECTIVES

-These are all hairstyles or hair treatments popular in the past, often associated with specific decades or subcultures.
+These are all hairstyles or hair treatments that were popular in the past, often associated with specific decades or subcultures.

 Green group: RETRO SLANG FOR COOL

-These words were all used in the past to describe something or someone as cool or impressive, often in informal settings.
+These are all slang terms that were used in the past to describe something or someone as cool or attractive, often originating from specific subcultures or decades.

 Blue group: CHICKEN DESCRIPTORS

-These words all describe different breeds, features, or types of chickens, often used in farming or animal husbandry contexts.
+These are all words that describe different breeds or characteristics of chickens, often used in poultry farming or birdwatching.

 Purple group: ___ CREAM